dmerejkowsky/efrei-2023-st2-tst-prj/README.md

 1. Start to automate tests from the previous sequence, but *take your time*, I want to see **maintainable test code**.

+*Note*: by default, you may end up with running tests on several browsers (Firefox, Chrome, ...).
+Since the goal is for you to *write test code*, it's fine if you run all the tests only with the Chrome driver.

 ## Sequence 4 - integration tests

 1. Choose a language and add missing integration tests